-Although DWA could base its replenishment assessment rate on its Applicable SWP Charges, it only needs to recover its share (based on relative production) of the combined

-Applicable SWP Charges for both CVWD and DWA (i.e. its Allocated SWP Charges).
+Although DWA could base its replenishment assessment rate on its Applicable SWP Charges, it only needs to recover its share (based on relative production) of the combined Applicable SWP Charges for both CVWD and DWA (i.e. its Allocated SWP Charges).
 CVWD makes up the difference in accordance with the Water Management Agreement.

 The Applicable SWP Charges for CVWD and DWA for Table A water are set forth in Tables 3 and 4, respectively.
-Unit Charges for Delta Water, Variable Transportation, and Off-Aqueduct Power Charges are based on estimates presented in Appendix B of CDWR Bulletin 132-21.
-Note that the Off-Aqueduct Power Charge sunsets after 2025.
+Unit Charges for Delta Water, Variable Transportation, and Off-Aqueduct Power Charges are based on estimates presented in Appendix B of CDWR Bulletin 132-22.

-Since CDWR has been unable to deliver maximum Table A allocations for 21 of the past 22 years, the amounts of the Applicable SWP Charges for 2022/2023 and future years are computed based on a long-term SWP reliability factor applied to the maximum SWP allocations.
+Since CDWR has been unable to deliver maximum Table A allocations for 22 of the past 23 years, the amounts of the Applicable SWP Charges for 2023/2024 and future years are computed based on a long-term SWP reliability factor applied to the maximum SWP allocations.
 A factor of 58% was applied in 2021 and 2022.
-A factor of 45% is being applied in 2022 and 2023.
+A factor of 45% is being applied in 2022 2023, and 2024.

 The derivations of the Applicable SWP Charges are set forth in Tables 3 and 4.
-The "Maximum Table A Water Allocation" shown in Tables 3 and 4 is the currently existing Table A Water Allocation per CDWR Bulletin 132-19, Appendix B, Table B-4 (contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
+The "Maximum Table A Water Allocation" shown in Tables 3 and 4 is the currently existing Table A Water Allocation per CDWR Bulletin 132-22, Appendix B, Table B-4 (contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
 The "Probable Table A Water Allocation" is the currently existing Table A Water Allocation.
 The MWD reliability factor was formerly applied to the Probable Table A Allocation column to reflect the long-term average with probable recalls by MWD, pursuant to the remaining years of the 2003 Exchange Agreement and its implementation.
-The "Probable Table A Water Delivery" is based on 45% reliability of the probable Table A Water allocation.
+The "Probable Table A Water Delivery" is based on 45% long-term reliability of the Table A Water allocation.

 Applicable SWP Charges proportioned in accordance with the Water Management Agreement, more particularly in accordance with relative production within CVWD and DWA, yield Allocated SWP Charges.
-Over the past five years, 2017 through 2021, DWA has been responsible for approximately 22.67% of the water produced within the WWR Management Area, and 68.57% of water produced from the MC Management Area.
+Over the past five years, 2018 through 2022, DWA has been responsible for approximately 22.67% of the water produced within the WWR Management Area, and 68.50% of water produced from the MC Management Area.

 In the past, Allocated SWP Charges have been apportioned to CVWD and DWA based on production from the WWR Management Area.
 Since 2003/2004, Allocated SWP Charges have been apportioned to CVWD and DWA based on production from the combined WWR and MC Management Areas.
-In 2021, DWA was responsible for approximately 26.8% of the combined water production within the Management Areas.
-On the assumption that DWA's relative production for 2022 and thereafter will be about the same as for 2021, DWA's share of the combined Applicable SWP Charges (i.e. Allocated Charges) for the next 12 years will be as set forth in Table 5.
+In 2022, DWA was responsible for approximately 26.2% of the combined water production within the Management Areas.
+On the assumption that DWA's relative production for 2023 and thereafter will be about the same as for 2022, DWA's share of the combined Applicable SWP Charges (i.e. Allocated Charges) for the next 12 years will be as set forth in Table 5.

-Table 5 shows that DWA's estimated Allocated Charges (its share of combined Applicable Charges for Table A water) are anticipated to increase by about 12% between 2023 and 2024, increase by about 1% between 2024 and 2025, and increase by about 3% between 2025 and 2026.
+Table 5 shows that DWA's estimated Allocated Charges (its share of combined Applicable Charges for Table A water) are anticipated to increase by about 16% between 2024 and 2025, decrease by about 3% between 2025 and 2026, and increase by about 3% between 2026 and 2027.
 DWA's estimated Allocated Charges will change as estimates presented in future annual editions of CDWR Bulletin 132 change.